aa-samad/LP_recognition/README.md

 # RILP
 ### Robust Iranian License Plate Recognition Designed for Complex Conditions

-This is a Modular Framework designed for License Plate Number Recognition in Complex Conditions The particular Design choice ables us to reconfigure the framework for other regions/Conditions in no time!
+This is a Modular Framework designed for License Plate Number Recognition in Complex Conditions.
+The particular Design choice ables us to reconfigure the framework for other regions/Conditions in no time!

 ![img](Demo.png)